 Make Sure You Get All Three Free Credit Scores

 One final suggestion.
 If you are after a free credit score, make sure the service you choose provides all three credit scores for free, not just one.
-That’s right, there are three credit scores, and knowing only one will mean very little if the bank or lender pulls one of the other two.
+That’s right, there are three credit scores, and knowing only one will mean very little if the bank or lender you apply with pulls one of the other two.

 It’s not uncommon for your three credit scores to display quite a range, so find a service that provides them all.
 If we’re talking about a mortgage loan application, the lender will look at all three credit scores, then take the middle score.
 So if you don’t know all three going into it, you really won’t know where you truly stand.